 how to assemble a charcuterie board?

-And now the fun part, arranging everything onto your board!
+And now, the fun part is arranging everything onto your board!

 - Add any jars or jams randomly.

 - Then add everything else.
-Place the sliced or cubed meat, crackers, veggies, fruit.
+Place the sliced or cubed meat, crackers, veggies, and fruit.

-- Add spoons and knives into cheeses if they’ll need cut, I love THIS set.
+- Add spoons and knives to cheeses if they need to be cut; I love THIS set.